kontainapp/km/docs/debugging-guide.md

 **Prerequisites:**

 1. Kontain installed using the provisioned Vagrant box (Ubuntu VM).
-Installation instructions are provided here: [kontainapp/km/km-releases](/km-releases)
+Installation instructions are provided here: [kontainapp/km/km-releases](/km-releases).

-    NOTE: Kontain’s Vagrant box is provided for virtualbox only.
-If you want to use Hyper-V, please open an issue on [https://github.com/kontainapp/km/km-releases](/km-releases)
+    NOTE: Kontain’s Vagrant box is provided for Virtualbox only.
+If you want to use Hyper-V, please open an issue on [https://github.com/kontainapp/km/km-releases](/km-releases).

 2. Visual Studio Code installed _with the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)_.
 3. Ensure that GCC is installed on the VM where Kontain is installed.
 Run `sudo apt-get install g++` on the VM (in the VS Code terminal).
-NOTE: This is part of VS Code setup; for more information, see “[C++ programming with Visual Studio Code](https://code.visualstudio.com/docs/languages/cpp#_tutorials).”
+NOTE: This is part of VS Code setup; for more information, see [C++ programming with Visual Studio Code](https://code.visualstudio.com/docs/languages/cpp#_tutorials).

 **Setup:**